SheeThiga/alx-system_engineering-devops/0x00-shell_basics/README.md

 # script 2
 File: 1-listit

-Display the contents list of your current directory
+Display the contents list of your current director

+# script 3
+File: 2-bring_me_home

+changes the working directory to the user’s home directory